The Moomins (TV series)

-This series was the third series to be made based on the Moomin books.
+This series was the fourth series to be made based on the Moomin books.
 Two more were subsequently made.
-It is one of the two best-known Moomin series (along with the Japanese-made anime version Moomin (1990).
+It is one of the two best-known Moomin series (along with the Japanese-made anime version Moomin (1990)).
 The 1977–1982 stop-motion version has been criticised for being scary in places and rather dark in tone for the young audience at which it was aimed.
 It is, in contrast to the 1990s series, widely believed to be the most faithful TV adaptation of Tove Jansson's stories, and much closer to her vision.
 Tove herself had a great deal of involvement during the series' production and was very happy with it (as revealed in an interview with Anne Wood in Simon Sheridan's 2007 book The A to Z of Classic Children's Television).
 The scripts for each episode were translated from Polish into Swedish and sent to Tove and Lars Jansson, who, if they felt that anything needed to be changed, corrected the script, expanding or rewriting it; afterwards, the scripts were sent back and only then did production of the particular episode begin.

 In 2010, an HD version of the series was released.
 It was later followed by a new US-produced English dub in 2017.